Go to content

 "Bats die after giving birth"

-"Bats gnaw your roof timbers and electric cables"
+"Bats gnaw roof timbers and electric cables"

 "Having bats means you can't do any building work"